alejandropch/fullstack-challenge/README.md

 ## How to run the thing?

 In the root project let's run:
 `docker-compose up --build`

 Then access the api container by:
 `docker exec -it <container-id> bash`

-Once there run you will need to run a migration:
+Once inside, will need to run a migration:
 `npm run migrate-dev`

-Now seed the database (optional):
+Now, seed the database (optional):
 `npm run seed`

-Once the backend is set up, let's install the frontend dependencies in your local machine:
+Once the backend is set up, let's install the frontend dependencies on your local machine:
 `cd ./frontent && npm i`

 Finally, run the project:
 `npm run`